anantmittal/markdown-reports/SI - 791 Report.md

 ![3](https://github.com/anantmittal/markdown-reports/blob/master/images/7913.png)
 ![4](https://github.com/anantmittal/markdown-reports/blob/master/images/7914.png)

-In this analysis, we compared two files "js_antlr.py" and "java_antlr.py"
+In this analysis, we have compared two files "js_antlr.py" and "java_antlr.py".
+The tool was able to detect three clones amongst both the files with the diff changes in red.

 There are two dimensions of the mesh in Clone Digger: the minimal size of clones (set by --length-threshold parameter) and the maximum distance between sequences, which are reported as clones (set by --distance-threshold).
+There are a bunch of other parameters that we can change to find the similarity between two python codes.

 ## Research Questions
 Until now, if we wanted to have the snapshots of how a student has moved from attempting a problem on jupyter notebook to reaching the final solution, it was not possible.
 The logging extension enables the researchers to pull out such granular level data easily.
 These are the few research questions that can be raised now: